 Code Review from GitHub CLI v2.88.0

 It is now possible to request a Copilot code review directly from the terminal.
-The commands gh pr edit --add-reviewer @copilot (non-interactive mode) and gh pr create (interactive mode) integrate Copilot alongside teammates.
-Reviewer selection benefits from dynamic search, which improves performance in large organizations and fixes accessibility issues.
+The gh pr edit --add-reviewer @copilot (non-interactive mode) and gh pr create (interactive mode) commands integrate Copilot alongside teammates.
+Reviewer selection benefits from dynamic search, improving performance in large organizations and fixing accessibility issues.
 Available on all plans that include Copilot code review — update to GitHub CLI v2.88.0 required.

 Agentic improvements for JetBrains IDEs

-The JetBrains plugin update brings general availability (GA) for: custom agents, sub-agents and the plan agent, as well as automatic model selection for all plans.
+The JetBrains plugin update brings to general availability (GA): custom agents, sub-agents, and plan agent, as well as automatic model selection for all plans.
 In public preview: agent hooks (userPromptSubmitted, preToolUse, postToolUse, errorOccurred) via a hooks.json file in .github/hooks/, and support for AGENTS.md and CLAUDE.md files.

-Other improvements complete the release: MCP-configurable auto-approve, a thought panel for long-reasoning models, an indicator for context window usage, and deprecation of Edit mode in the menu.
+Other improvements round out the update: configurable auto-approve by MCP, thought panel for extended reasoning models, context window usage indicator, and deprecation of Edit mode in the menu.

 Explore a repository in Copilot on the web

-In public preview: it is possible to explore a repository tree directly from the Copilot web interface.
+In public preview: it is possible to explore the tree structure of a GitHub repository directly from Copilot’s web interface.
 Selected files are automatically added as temporary references to the chat and can be made permanent.

 Anthropic Sydney and Claude for Office

-March 10, 2026 — Anthropic announces the upcoming opening of an office in Sydney, its fourth in the Asia-Pacific (after Tokyo, Seoul and Singapore).
-Australia ranks 4th worldwide for Claude.ai usage per capita; New Zealand ranks 8th by the same metric (Anthropic Economic Index).
-The office will initially focus on enterprise, startup and research customers.
+March 10, 2026 — Anthropic announces the upcoming opening of an office in Sydney, its fourth in Asia-Pacific (after Tokyo, Seoul, and Singapore).
+Australia ranks 4th globally for Claude.ai usage per capita; New Zealand ranks 8th by the same indicator (Anthropic Economic Index).
+The office will initially focus on enterprise customers, startups, and research.

 Claude for Excel and PowerPoint: shared context and Office Skills

-March 11, 2026 — The Claude for Excel and Claude for PowerPoint add-ins receive two major updates: shared context between the two apps (an analyst can extract data from a workbook and use it in a PowerPoint presentation within a single conversation), and the arrival of Skills (one-click reusable workflows) in both add-ins.
+March 11, 2026 — The Claude for Excel and Claude for PowerPoint add-ins receive two important updates: context sharing between the two applications (an analyst can extract data from an Excel workbook and use it in a PowerPoint presentation in a single conversation), and the arrival of Skills (one-click reusable workflows) in both add-ins.

-Preloaded Skills cover the most frequent use cases: formula auditing, building LBO/DCF models, competitive landscape decks, updating presentations with new data, and investment bank deck review.
-The add-ins are now available via Amazon Bedrock, Google Cloud Vertex AI and Microsoft Foundry for compliant deployments.
+Pre-loaded Skills cover the most common use cases: formula auditing, building LBO/DCF models, competitive landscape decks, updating presentations with new data, and reviewing investment banking decks.
+The add-ins are now available via Amazon Bedrock, Google Cloud Vertex AI, and Microsoft Foundry for compliant deployments.
 Availability: Mac and Windows on paid plans (Pro, Max, Team, Enterprise).

 🔗 Claude for Excel and PowerPoint